 You can purchase SGLI in $50,000 increments, up to a maximum of $400,000.
 When service members are deployed to a combat zone, their SGLI will automatically increase to the maximum coverage amount of $400,000.

 The Supporting Families of the Fallen Act, introduced in Sept.
 2021, would increase the maximum coverage amount to $500,000.
 The Senate Veterans’ Affairs Committee (SVAC) voted favorably on this legislation Dec.
 15, 2021, and it can now be considered before the full Senate.

 SGLI Premium RatesEffective July 1, 2019:

 |Coverage amount (in U.S. $)||Monthly premium rate (in U.S. $)||TSGLI premium (in U.S. $)||Total monthly premium deduction (in U.S. $)|

-You are automatically enrolled in and covered under “full-time” SGLI if any of the following is true:
+You are automatically enrolled in and covered under full-time SGLI if you are any of the following:

-- The service member is an active duty member of the Army, Navy, Air Force, Space Force, Marines, or Coast Guard
+- Active-duty member of the Army, Navy, Air Force, Space Force, Marines or Coast Guard

 - Commissioned member of the National Oceanic and Atmospheric Administration (NOAA) or the U.S. Public Health Service (USPHS)